Velaha/Scala/week_2/05_Classes/README.md

-# Classes (reminder)
+# Classes

 ## Purpose

-Here, we will talk about _classes_.
-We will do some reminders
+This exercice revisits the notion of _classes_.

-## Todo
+## Instructions

+For this exercice, we want to represent Web browsers into our program

-### 1) Your second First class
+### 1) First attempt

-Declare one class name `Browser` in package
+Declare one class name `Browser` in the package `com.td.scala.classes`.

-    com.td.scala.classes

-The class `Browser` have 3 attributes :
+The class `Browser` has 3 attributes :

 - `version`: Double : public immutable
 - `kind`: String : public immutable
 - `platform`: String : public immutable

+and create three kind of browser in `Main.scala`
+- `firefox1`: Firefox version 1.0, on Platform : Windows, MacOs Linux
+- `opera1`: Opera version 0.4, on Platform MacOs
+- `chrome1`: Chrome version 2.4, on Platform : Windows, Linux
+- `chrome2`: Chrome version 2.4, on Platform : Windows, Linux   // identical to chrome1 but different reference

 ### 2) Comparison : Semantic vs Reference

-Here, we are dive in comparison feature.
-Create different kind of browser :

-- Firefox version 1.0, on Platform : Windows, MacOs Linux
-- Chrome version 2.4, on Platform : Windows, Linux
-- Opera version 0.4, on Platform MacOs
+Now, our program requires to compare different instances of browsers.

-Once instances have been created, make a comparison between Firefox and Chrome by equals' method. naturally, both instances are differents
+> Make a comparison between `firefox1` and `chrome1` by `equals`' method

+The instances are different

-Create two instance (with the same attributes values) for Chrome browser.
-Make a comparison as above.
+> Make a comparison as above.
 What do you note.

-What we can do to change this behavior ? (think what do you would in Java context).
+What we can do to change this behavior ? (think about what you would do in Java context).

 ### 3) New version

-We are in immutable context.
-So each time that we want to change the internal state of an object, we have to recreate new one, with old values plus value updated.
+Functional Programming values immutability.
+Hence, each time the internal state of an object has to be modified, a new one is created with some updated values.

-New version of Chrome has been released : 2.5.
-Update the version on current instance of Chrome.
-To be sur that you update has been correctly done, display the version.
+The Chrome's `2.5` version has been released!

+> Create the instance corresponding to the new version
+> Display the version

-### 4) one companion for life
+### 4) One companion for life

 To create a instance of a class, we need to use the `new` operator.
-Scala propose a mechanism to avoid this operator.
+Scala offers a mechanism to avoid this operator.

-For our `Browser` class create the dedicate companion object with the right method to allow instantiation without using the new operator
+> Create the companion object of `Browser`
+> Implement the right method to allow instantiation of `Browser` without using the new operator

 ## Summary

-Here, we just played with the class structure to discover how we can do simples actions (as compare, update object, etc).
-We will see in the next td that Scala hold a really interested structure to ease those action.
+In this section, we briefly came back to the notion of classes and bumped into some recurrent complexity of coding (compare, update object, ...).
+The [next exercice](/week_2/06_Case_Classes/README.md) overcomes that with _case classes_.